goolu0623/CrossHaptics/README.md

     1. Hatpic devices(sample)

-1. Start the scripts and enjoy the game!
+1. Launch the scripts and enjoy the game!
+    1. You can saw every components and script window if you launch with <span style="color:red">DEBUG</span> mode
+    1. You may <span style="color:red">hide</span> all the information (if you don't care) with <span style="color:red">RELEASE</span> mode

 # How To Listen To Events With Your Own Haptic Devices Plugin.
 ## redis installation